Academic Plans and Subplans by Campus, School, Department, Program, and CIP

 Please note that inactive plans are included.
 The "active/inactive" flag applies to the plan, NOT necessarily to the KBOR-approved degree program.
 Often an inactive plan is replaced with one or more new active plans for that degree program.

-Questions regarding this page should be directed to Gwen Bohling in Analytics & Institutional Research.
+Questions regarding this page should be directed to Gwen Bohling in Analytics, Institutional Research, & Effectiveness.